Better Man (Pearl Jam song): Various performances

-"Better Man" was first performed live at the band's May 13, 1993, concert in San Francisco at Slim's Café, almost six months before the album's release, and had more of an up-tempo beat attached to it.
-In Pearl Jam concerts, the slow opening verses and choruses of "Better Man" are frequently sung as much by the audience as by Vedder.
+Pearl Jam first performed "Better Man" live at a concert in May 13, 1993 in San Francisco at Slim's Café, almost six months before the release of Vs..
+At the time, the song had more of an up-tempo beat attached to it.

-The song is often performed live as a medley with The English Beat's "Save It for Later".
+The band often performs the song live as a medley with the English Beat's "Save It for Later".
+Vedder has acknowledged that the song's chord progression is largely derived from "Save It for Later" and the two songs are very similar.

-At the last Vote for Change concert on October 13, 2004, in East Rutherford, New Jersey at Continental Airlines Arena, Vedder made a guest appearance with Bruce Springsteen and the E Street Band and sang "Better Man" upon Springsteen's request; sizeable numbers of the audience sang along with it.
+Throughout Pearl Jam's Binaural Tour (2000), Vedder often performed the song "Romanza" as an intro to "Better Man", with it being played most recently in 2005.
+At the last Vote for Change concert on October 13, 2004, in East Rutherford, New Jersey at Continental Airlines Arena, Vedder made a guest appearance with Bruce Springsteen and the E Street Band and sang "Better Man" upon Springsteen's request; the audience sang along.
 Pearl Jam performed the song for its appearance on VH1 Storytellers in 2006.

-At Pearl Jam's August 29, 2006, concert in Arnhem, Netherlands at the Gelredome, Vedder tagged Bob Marley's "No Woman, No Cry" at the beginning of "Better Man".
+At Pearl Jam's August 29, 2006, concert in Arnhem, Netherlands at the Gelredome, Vedder sang Bob Marley's "No Woman, No Cry" at the beginning of "Better Man".

-The song is also a part of the so-called "Man" trio ("Better Man", "Nothingman", "Leatherman") played occasionally at concerts.
-There is no connection between the three songs beyond the word "man" being in each of their titles.

-Certain live performances of "Better Man" can be found on albums such as: Live on Two Legs, the international versions of the "Nothing as It Seems" single, the bonus disc included in the Japanese edition of Binaural, various official bootlegs, the compilation album For the Lady, the iTunes exclusive release The Bridge School Collection, Vol. 1, the Live at the Gorge 05/06 box set, the live album Live at Lollapalooza 2007, and the Canadian iTunes edition of Backspacer.

-Performances of the song are also included on the DVDs Touring Band 2000, Live at the Showbox, Live at the Garden, and Immagine in Cornice.
-The version of the song on The Bridge School Collection, Vol. 1 is a subdued acoustic performance by the band and was recorded live at the Bridge School Benefit.